United States–Venezuela relations: Relations with Cuba and Iran

-Chávez's warm friendship with former Cuban President Fidel Castro, in addition to Venezuela's significant and expanding economic, social, and aid relationships with Cuba, undermined the U.S. policy objective seeking to isolate the island.
-In 2000 Venezuela stepped in to bolster the Cuban crisis arising from the fall of the Soviet Union.
+In 2000, Venezuela stepped in to bolster the Cuban crisis arising from the fall of the Soviet Union.
 Venezuela agreed to provide Cuba with a third of its oil needs, at a 40% discount supplemented by a subsidized loan, the value of which was estimated at $1.5-billion per year.
 In return, Cuba was to deliver doctors to work in Venezuela.
 The Venezuela assistance to the Cuban economy was estimated at between $10 billion to $13 billion annually between 2010 and 2013.

 Chávez consolidated diplomatic relations with Iran, including defending its right to civilian nuclear power.
-Venezuela severed diplomatic relations with Israel in January 2009.
+Venezuela severed diplomatic relations with Israel in January 2009, "given the inhumane persecution of the Palestinian people," said the Foreign Ministry of Venezuela.
+Venezuela also planned to denounce Israel's military actions at the International Criminal Court, saying they "will not rest until it sees them punished," and accusing the Israeli government of 'acting as an arm of Washington'.

 Organization of American States

 At the 2005 meeting of the Organization of American States, a United States resolution to add a mechanism to monitor the nature of democracies was widely seen as a move to isolate Venezuela.
 The failure of the resolution was seen as politically significant, expressing Latin American support for Chávez.